 The answer depends on the type of application that was made and the work permit that was issued.
 Specifically, terminations must be reported if a foreign worker is issued a…

-Generally, no. When a foreign worker has their employment terminated, he/she is generally entitled to remain in Canada until the expiry of his/her work permit.
-The termination itself does not…
+Generally, no. When a foreign worker has their employment terminated, they are generally entitled to remain in Canada until the expiry of their work permit.
+The termination does not invalidate…

 Generally, no. Foreign nationals who entered Canada with a visitor visa are generally not permitted to work in Canada.
 To work in Canada, foreign nationals are generally required to obtain…